ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 In its current state, this code is not recommended for inclusion in any downstream projects.
 The code contains many ``Admitted`` results which are effectively axioms, and thus there is no guarantee of consistency.
 If various modules of the code were refactored to separate repos e.g. ``StandardResults.v``, then those would be fine for reuse.
 But as of the time of writing, this is not planned.

+## Building the Project

+The project is built in two steps using a ``_CoqProject`` file and then a make file.
+The first step builds a make file, and then the second step makes the project using the make file.
+This is standard procedure for a Coq repository.
+In more detail, here is how to build:

+ 1. First step is to build the makefile itself from the ``_CoqProject`` file.
+In the top-level directory of this repo, run: ``coq_makefile -f _CoqProject -o Makefile.coq``
+ 1. Next step is to make the project by calling make on the make file.
+The main module in this project is ``Main.v`` so this is the file to build to ``Main.vo``, using the following command: ``make -f Makefile.coq src/Main.vo``

+### Note for Windows Users

+If you are a Windows user, then you will need to first install GNU ``make``, and possibly GNU CoreUtils.
+See [this SO post](https://stackoverflow.com/questions/47242800/coqide-make-on-windows) for more info.

 ## Repo Roadmap

 All source ``.v`` files can be found in the repo ``src``.
 The folder ``Extras`` contains content which I did not write but needed to include - this was not available through standard import.